 where e{max} is the maximum of e_1 and e_2 taken over the whole masked ocean domain, and A_o^l is the rn_ahm0 (momentum) or rn_aht0 (tracer) namelist parameter.
 This variation is intended to reflect the lesser need for subgrid scale eddy mixing where the grid size is smaller in the domain.
-It was introduced in the context of the DYNAMO modelling project [?].
+It was introduced in the context of the DYNAMO modelling project [Willebrand et al. 2001].
 Note that such a grid scale dependance of mixing coefficients significantly increase the range of stability of model configurations presenting large changes in grid pacing such as global ocean models.
 Indeed, in such a case, a constant mixing coefficient can lead to a blow up of the model due to large coefficient compare to the smallest grid size (see §3.3), especially when using a bilaplacian operator.

 Other formulations can be introduced by the user for a given configuration.
-For example, in the ORCA2 global ocean model (see Configurations), the laplacian viscosity operator uses $rn_ahm0 = 4.10^4 \text{ m}^2/\text{s}$ poleward of 20° north and south and decreases linearly to $rn_aht0 = 2.10^3 \text{ m}^2/\text{s}$ at the equator [??].
+For example, in the ORCA2 global ocean model (see Configurations), the laplacian viscosity operator uses $rn_ahm0 = 4.10^4$ m2/s poleward of 20° north and south and decreases linearly to $rn_aht0 = 2.10^3$ m2/s at the equator [Madec et al. 1996, Delecluse and Madec 2000].
 This modification can be found in routine $ldf_dyn_c2d_orca$ defined in $ldfdyn_c2d_F90$.
 Similar modified horizontal variations can be found with the Antarctic or Arctic sub-domain options of ORCA2 and ORCA05 (see &namcfg namelist).